 What is fueling the trend behind metrics-driven decision-making today?

 It works.
-Testing allows you to try out a bunch of different variations without significant risk.
-If a given test doesn’t perform well, evaluate the results and test again until you make progress.
+A/B testing allows you to try out a bunch of different variations without significant risk.
+If a given A/B test doesn’t perform well, evaluate the results and A/B test again until you make progress.
 When a measurable increase in a KPI or metric of just a few percent can equate to real dollars, it’s important to be 100% confident in your decision.

 How has SiteSpect contributed to the success of OnlineLabels.com?